Nadine Johnson, Board Chair

 Nia Montoute

 Nia holds a Bachelor of Social Work from the University of Illinois at Urbana Champaign and a Master of Social Work from the Brown School at Washington University in St. Louis.
-Nia is currently a Licensed Social Worker and Adult Case Manager at the Legacy Reentry Foundation where she provides clients with employment assistance, group therapy, referrals to community resources, and aids with social service applications.
+Nia is currently a Licensed Social Worker and law student, and previously worked as an Adult Case Manager at the Legacy Reentry Foundation where she provided clients with employment assistance, group therapy, referrals to community resources, and aided with social service applications.
 She has a passion for helping and serving individuals in underserved communities.
 Nia is also a United States Army Veteran and an active member of the Lambda Nu Omega chapter of Alpha Kappa Alpha Sorority, incorporated in Lake County, IL.
 She lives in North Chicago and is a devout member of North Shore Church of Christ.

 Fred Wilson